remoteinterview/compilebox/README.md

 ## Installation Instructions ##

-* In the 'Installation' folder go to the 'Setup' directory.
+* Go to the 'Setup' directory.
     - Open the Terminal as root user

     - Execute the script **Install_*.sh**, select the file which best suites your Operating System description.
 This will install the Docker and NodeJs pre-requisites to your system and create an image called 'virtual_machine' inside the Docker.
 DockerVM may take around 20 to 30 minutes depending on your internet connection.